google/peoplemath/README.md

 Then, you can run PeopleMath by `cd`ing into the project's `docker/dev` folder and running `docker-compose up`.
 You should then be able to access PeopleMath on `localhost:4200`.

 To stop the project, run `docker-compose down`.

+### Continuous build

+The project has a continuous build that uses [Google Cloud Build](https://cloud.google.com/cloud-build/).
+Pull requests will not be accepted until this continuous build passes.

+The build uses the `Dockerfile` in the root of the project.
+It uses a base image which was constructed using the `Dockerfile` in the `build` directory.

+To reproduce the behaviour of the continuous build, first construct the base image using `docker build -t peoplemath-build-base -f build/Dockerfile build`.
+Then substitute `peoplemath-build-base` into the `FROM` clause of the root `Dockerfile`, and run `docker build -t peoplemath-build .` from the root of the project.

 ## Deployment to App Engine